Working with a pack of dogs

 These guys are very temperamental.
 Things could go wrong really quick.
 This makes you very humble.

 I’ve Always Been Obsessed with Dogs!

-From the age of 6, I started working with dogs.
-At the time, my brother Tommy was taking our dog Wendy, to Griffith Park, for dog training and basic obedience.
+From the age of six, I started working with dogs observing dog body language and what they were communicating non verbally.
+It started when my brother Tommy was taking our dog Wendy to Griffith Park, for dog training and basic obedience.
 Wendy would dash off during training class, with my brother and the trainer wildly chasing after her.
 I had to sit on the bench and watch.
-I made a promise to myself: One day, I would work with dogs, but do it more effectively.
+I made a promise to myself: One day, I would work with dogs, but do it more intuitively, from the dog’s point of view.
 From then on, I thought about different ways to work with dogs.
 Their behavior fascinated me, and I began to learn their body language and what it meant.

 Working with Fearful Dogs

-Developing new and effective approaches to working with fearful dogs with separation anxiety, I recognized that these are the dogs that can frequently become aggressive and extremely difficult to handle.
+Developing new and effective approaches to working with fearful dogs with separation anxiety, helped me understand that fearful dogs can frequently become aggressive dogs and extremely difficult to handle.